 Once they know there’s nothing left inside, the surgeon can safely close the wound.
 This is often done in several layers with several different suture materials.
 For example, a midline laparotomy closure often uses a big continuous size 1 PDS for mass closure of the fascial layers, usually followed by some interrupted 2/0 Vicryl to the subcutaneous fat to bring the skin edges together, then either subcuticular 3/0 Monocryl or skin clips to the skin itself (check out our guide to suture materials here).
 You will be expected to help by retracting, cutting knots and following the suture line.
 If you’ve practised suturing before and ask nicely, you might be allowed to suture the skin under supervision, which is very satisfying!
-If you’ve never used sutures before, don’t try to blag it, just say so – the surgeon may talk you through a couple of stitches or show you how to do it so you can have a go next time, which is much better than giving it a go by yourself and making an embarassing dog’s dinner of things (check out our suturing guides here).
+If you’ve never used sutures before, don’t try to blag it, just say so – the surgeon may talk you through a couple of stitches or show you how to do it so you can have a go next time, which is much better than giving it a go by yourself and making an embarrassing dog’s dinner of things (check out our suturing guides here).

 When all wounds are closed and the operation is finished, the surgical field is cleaned up with wet and dry swabs before dressings are applied – these are usually OpSite dressings which come in various sizes, often endearingly referred to as “baby”, “toddler”, “teenager”, “adult” etc. The nurses often do this, but when I was a student I used to enjoy doing it as it meant I could tell myself that I had at least contributed something useful!